pnnl/neuromancer/examples/domain_examples/README.md

-# System Identification for ODEs in Neuromancer
+# Domain Examples in Neuromancer

 This directory contains interactive examples that can serve as a step-by-step tutorial showcasing the use of Neuromancer in solving various domain problems.